Iris-xii/hexforce/README.md

 # Hexforce
 Hexcasting Greater Spells Bruteforcing
 ## How to use this!

-Probably don't
+*Probably don't*

 If you have to, slap down a CC computer, upload hexforce.lua and autohexforce.lua into it.
 Put a focal port adjacent to the computer (outputs the patterns found).
 Use a wired modem to connect as many focal links as you please, one per wisp you plan to use.
+Then run `autohexforce`

+*A little warning: Some of the lists of possible patterns are incomplete for some reason.
+If the accursed mechanism gets stuck into a neverending loop and doesn't get itself out in 5 seconds or so, press the terminate button to move onto the next pattern.*

 For the wisps themselves, cast the following spell while looking at one of the focal links:
 `
 {